ronligt/Circle-Of-Fifths/README.md

 * *tonic*: the root or home note of a key
 * *key* and *scale*: the order of notes determined by the tonic.
 For the purpose of this text key and scale are similar.
 Although: "A scale is musical notes arranged in an order, whereas a key is determined by the tonic note from which we derive the chords of a scale.
 A mode is an elaboration of a scale." (from <https://www.musicianwave.com/key-vs-scale-vs-mode/>)
 * *degree*: the position of a particular note on a scale relative to the tonic (from <https://en.wikipedia.org/wiki/Degree_(music)>)
-* *mode*: a scale of notes within one key starting at a certain note within that key, each mode with its own "characteristic melodic and harmonic behavior" (loosely from <https://en.wikipedia.org/wiki/Mode_(music)>)
+* *mode*: a scale of notes within one key starting at a certain note in that key, each mode with its own "characteristic melodic and harmonic behavior" (loosely from <https://en.wikipedia.org/wiki/Mode_(music)>)

 ![description](description.png)